 - Improve customer satisfaction levels through fewer disappointments.

 Barcodes are commonly used where there is a need to identify and capture data as accurately and efficiently as possible.
-Barcoding is implemented to help with:
+Barcoding helps enormously with:

 - Inventory or stock control management